Battery Offence Solicitors | Assault and Battery Lawyers

 If you have been asked to attend a Voluntary Police Interview Under Caution (PACE Interview) or have been charged with Section 39 assault by beating’ you should seek expert legal advice as soon as possible.

-At Kang & Co Solicitors, we have a specialist team of highly experienced Private Funded Criminal Defence Solicitors and Barristers, that can advise and defend your case, and obtain the best possible outcome.
+At Kang & Co Solicitors, we have a specialist team of highly experienced Private Funded Criminal Defence Solicitors and Barristers, that can advise and defend your case.
+Helping you to obtain the best possible outcome.

 Call Our Solicitors